College of Arts, Science, and Education

 Advising Information

-Students are encouraged to meet with their assigned advisors at the beginning of each semester to confirm their plan of study and make any necessary adjustments.
+Students should meet with their assigned advisors at the beginning of each semester to confirm their plan of study and make any necessary adjustments.
 Meeting with an advisor before registering for classes each semester allows students to plan schedules that will meet their needs and assist them in completing requirements in an efficient manner.